OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.

 ## Changelog

+### 0.1.4

+* Added new configurations for Hildir trade items
+* Bug fix for instances where hiding all trader items throws an error

 ### 0.1.3